beyond88/woo-free-product-sample/readme.txt

 ## 🛍️ Supercharge Your business with the Free Proudct Sample for WooCommerce.

-Capture compelling and real customer by giving capability to order a product sample.
+Capture compelling and real customer by giving capability to show default quantity.

-**🔥 Free Sample Order Button:** Free Sample button will display beside Add to Cart button.
-Capability to order a product as a sample.
+## 3 WAYS TO SET DEFAULT QUANTITIES

+**🔥 Set a global, storewide WooCommerce default quantity

 **🔥 Button for Simple and Variable Product both:** Give access to order variable product as a sample.